 #4 – Kitchen Employee Training on Proper Use of Equipment

-It is easy to put your fire safety plan and training on the back burner when you’re running a busy bar, restaurant, and/or commercial kitchen.
+It is easy to put your restaurant’s fire safety plan and training on the back burner when you’re running a busy bar, eatery, and/or commercial kitchen.
 But, with nearly 21 bar and restaurant fires reported daily in the U.S., of which 61% are caused by cooking equipment (NFPA), it is crucial to take kitchen equipment and fire safety training seriously.

 Use these restaurant-specific tips when addressing training in your kitchen fire safety plan: